WE ARE HERE TO HELP!

 Canadian permits and visas require a wide range of documents and have high refusal rates.
 Providing sufficient and accurate documents is crucial for a permit/visa to be approved.
 Our ICCRC regulated Immigration Consultant strives to provide you with accurate and efficient services.

 Welcome to Lead Immigration!

 Lead Immigration is a firm established in Halifax, the largest city in the four Atlantic provinces of Canada.
-It provides professional services with consultation and applications for Canadian immigration, study, permit and visa, as well as affidavit and recruitment as its main business.
+It provides professional services with consultation and applications for Canadian immigration, study, permit and visa, as well as affidavit as its main business.

 Adhering to the mission of Conscientiousness and Sincereness,